fastforwardlabs/mdffreport12/src/03-technical.md

 #### Anomalies as Rare Events

-**DT: "to learn a model of
-normal behavior" -> "teach a model normal behavior"**

-For the training approaches discussed thus far, we operate on the assumption of the availability of “normal” labeled data, which is then used to learn a model of normal behavior.
+For the training approaches discussed thus far, we operate on the assumption of the availability of “normal” labeled data, which is then used to teach a model recognize normal behavior.
 In practice, it is often the case that labels do not exist or can be expensive to obtain.
 However, it is also a common observation that anomalies (by definition) are relatively infrequent events and therefore